If you’ve come to this page you most likely fall into one of these categories:

 The build quality is solid, with a CNC machined aluminum body.
 Because of this, all movements in the machine are steady, which leads to precise prints.

-Similar to the Qidi X-One2, this mini 3D printer is quiet.
+This mini 3D printer is quiet.

 Approach resin 3D printing with caution, the fumes generated are toxic.
 Ensure that there’s sufficient ventilation in your room.
 Otherwise, the fumes can a) irritate your lungs and b) cause skin allergies.